Yuiko-tsr/unit-2/Projects/Weather Station.md

 Handling everyone’s personal data should be conducted with full assurance of anonymity.
 We as technologists must provide guarantee of this.
 Results of research about any living room have a big importance, because changes will also be made in case of non-compliance.
 Accordingly, all information must be 100% authentic and the analysis carried out as diligently as possible

 ### 3).
 What cultural and contextual factors might impact our interpretation of the results, especially when comparing our local readings with those from the campus?
+Since the average temperature and humidity indicators differ greatly from each other in various countries and climates, the comfortable conditions for the researcher may stand apart from the average norms for the research area.
+In connection with this all conclusions and recommendations must be as unbiased as possible.
+Technologists should use varied articles and research to study average indicators of comfortable conditions, but not their own experience.